KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 {{% notice note %}}

 You will see this state of the RAM is exactly the same as that from before we called `f3` in the first place.
 This is of course exactly as intended!
-The stack is only used as temporary storage, and as such should no longer be needed once we've done executing all functions!
+The stack is only used as temporary storage, and as such should no longer be needed once we're done executing all functions!

 {{% /notice %}}

 The same thing happens in `f2`: it reads the stack pointer, decrements it by 1, and finds 0x500.
 It places the value at 0x500 at 0x07, clears 0x500, and then returns to `f1` with JMP 0x07.
 The RAM state is again the same as the one we started with above.

-### The Stack in Assembly
+## The Stack in Assembly

 To be able to write the above sequence in Assembly, we actually find we need a new syntax.
+This is because we need to read the stack pointer's value (at 0x82) and then use the value itself (example 0x501) as an address!
+We weren't able to do this before, except when it was implied in the instruction's way of working (for example, JMP does work like this implicitly!).
+If we want to do this for other instructions as well however (for example ADDi), we need some way to indicate that the read value should be treated as an address instead of an immediate.
+For this, we'll take inspiration from C's pointers:

+{{% notice bignote %}}

 If we write `*` before an address, it means we want to use the **value at that address as a new address** instead of as a value.

 For example: